tlkh/milair-dataset/README.md

 Photos of military aircraft with labelled bounding boxes.
 The annotations are provided in the Pascal-VOC format.

+The images are all still frames captured from a wide variety of YouTube videos.

 ```
 Labels: ['ah64', 'chinook', 'cougar', 'f15', 'f16', 'seahawk']
 ```